DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

 traceWith trAddBlock (IgnoreBlockOlderThanK p)
 ```

 This results in writing the message to different backends, depending on the configuration.
-The main backend is a __Forwarder__, which sends the message to cardano-tracer.
+The main backend is a __Forwarder__, which sends the message to `cardano-tracer`.
 Other backends are __Stdout__ for writing directly to the console and __EKGBackend__ for metrics.

-Now we will explain all the library in more detail:
+Now we will explain the library in more detail:

 ## Formatting